M.S. in Athletic Training

 - Performance and manual therapy course with tool-assisted certification;

 - Cadaveric Anatomy experience in premier gross anatomy lab in College of Medicine;

 - Clinical skill development in high fidelity simulation laboratory at Health Science Center;

-- Clinical research opportunities.
+- Clinical and outcomes research opportunities.

 Students have two options to pursue the MSAT: